Stabilizing randomized GMRES through flexible GMRES: Acknowledgments

 \section{Acknowledgments}

+Both authors are grateful to two anonymous referees for their valuable comments.
+We also thank Lauri Nyman for useful input.
 Both authors acknowledge joint funding from the UK's Engineering and Physical Sciences Research Council (EPSRC grant EP/Z533786/1).
 SG is supported by the Royal Society (RS Industry Fellowship IF/R1/231032).